stackblaze/logs-drilldown2/docs/sources/access/_index.md

 {{< docs/play title="the Grafana Play site" url="https://play.grafana.org/a/grafana-lokiexplore-app/explore?var-ds=ddhr3fttaw8aod&var-patterns=&var-lineFilter=&var-logsFormat=" >}}

-## Access in Grafana Cloud
+## Access in Grafana and Grafana Cloud

+Grafana Logs Drilldown is installed by default in both Grafana and Grafana Cloud.
 To access Grafana Logs Drilldown:

 1. Open your Grafana stack in a web browser.
 1. In the main menu, select **Drilldown** > **Logs**.

 ## Installation

-If you are not using Grafana Cloud, you can install Grafana Logs Drilldown in your Grafana environment.
+Logs Drilldown has been installed by default since Grafana v11.3.0.
+If you are upgrading, you may need to manually install the plugin.

 ### Install via Plugins catalog